 Reishi: "Mushroom of Immortality"

 'Mushroom of Immortality'?
 Seems like a bit of an exaggeration for a mushroom but this is an actual translation of Reishi's Chinese name Lingzhi.
 Reishi is one of the most studied and popular of medicinal mushroom mycoverse.
-It’s popularity is due to its extensive history of use expanding over millennia, but also its expansive breadth of medicinal research on human patients with findings including bolstering the immune system (1)(2)(3), treating stress & chronic fatigue (4)(5), diabetes (6), heart disease (6), cancer (3), just to name a few.
-This plethora of uses is why its Chinese name, Lingzhi, is often referred to as the “Mushroom of Immortality' and why it is the object of mush love amongst people wanting health, wellness, and balance in their lives.
+Its popularity is due to its deep history of use expanding over millennia, but also its expansive breadth of medicinal research conducted on human patients with several exciting findings including bolstering the immune system (1)(2)(3), treating stress & chronic fatigue (4)(5), diabetes (6), heart disease (6), cancer (3), just to name a few.
+This plethora of uses is no doubt why it is considered the 'Mushroom of Immortality' and why it is the object of mush love amongst people wanting health, wellness, and balance in their lives.

 Reishi has an abundance of scientific studies showing its medical credibility.
 It makes sense as it has been around for millennia!
 The earliest mention of Lingzhi was in the era of the first emperor of China during the Ch’in Dynasty (221-207 B.C.).
 It has been depicted throughout Chinese literature and art since.
-Modern research on Ganoderma has caught up with its historical claims.
+Modern research on Reishi has caught up with its historical claims.
 Search “Studies on Ganoderma” and you’ll have your work cut out for you sifting through 30,000 extensive studies.
 There are reports that large pharmaceutical companies has supported this large interest.

 (1) Monitoring of immune responses to a herbal immuno-modulator in patients with advanced colorectal cancer.